emreyolcu/discrete-scroll/README.md

    otherwise, go to `System Preferences > Users & Groups > Login Items`.
 2. Add `DiscreteScroll` to the list.

-If you want to undo the effect, do the following:
+If you want to quit the application, do the following:

 1. Launch `Activity Monitor`.
 2. Search for `DiscreteScroll` and select it.